hari255/Statistical-Analysis/README.md

 print(f'DiD Estimate for Conversions: {did_conversions}')

 ```
-**DiD Estimate for Clicks: 1.1126760563380282**    **What it means?**
+**DiD Estimate for Clicks: 1.1126760563380282**
+**What it means?**

-_The DiD estimate of 1.1127 for clicks indicates that the marketing campaign led to an average increase of approximately 1.11 clicks per user in the treatment group compared to the control group._
+ + _The DiD estimate of 1.1127 for clicks indicates that the marketing campaign led to an average increase of approximately 1.11 clicks per user in the treatment group compared to the control group._

+**Interpretation:**_This suggests that, after accounting for any time-invariant unobserved confounders, the campaign had a positive effect on user engagement in terms of clicks.
+Users exposed to the campaign clicked more frequently than those who were not exposed_

-**DiD Estimate for Conversions: 0.9396378269617707**  **What it means?**
+**DiD Estimate for Conversions: 0.9396378269617707**
+**What it means?**

-The DiD estimate of 0.9396 for conversions indicates that the marketing campaign led to an average increase of approximately 0.94 conversions per user in the treatment group compared to the control group.
+ + _The DiD estimate of 0.9396 for conversions indicates that the marketing campaign led to an average increase of approximately 0.94 conversions per user in the treatment group compared to the control group._

+**Interpretation:**_This suggests that the campaign also positively impacted user behavior in terms of conversions.
+Users exposed to the campaign converted (e.g., made purchases or completed desired actions) more frequently than those who were not exposed._